-- Delicious field breakfast and lunch catered by Tumbleweed Bookstore & Cafe in Gardiner, MT - Hot beverage service - In-park and local pick-up, transportation via a 14-passenger minibus and/or transit van - Pick-ups only available in Gardiner, MT (up to 10 miles out of town) and Mammoth Hot Springs - Educational programming with a Yellowstone Forever Field Educator - High powered scopes and binoculars - o Digiscoping equipment available - Field equipment, to include snowshoes and poles
+- Delicious field breakfast and lunch catered by Tumbleweed Bookstore & Cafe in Gardiner, MT - Hot beverage service - In-park and local pick-up, transportation via a 14-passenger minibus - Pick-ups only available in Gardiner, MT (up to 10 miles out of town) and Mammoth Hot Springs - Eight hours of photography and educational programming with Kate Ochsman, local professional photographer and naturalist - o 7:00 a.m. to 3:00 p.m. - High powered scopes and binoculars - Field equipment, to include snowshoes and poles